 However, we understand how mixing and matching types of cannabinoids, strengths and products types together can be daunting for a newcomer, so Naturecan have made it easy for you.
 We offer products where both of these cannabinoids are expertly combined and potency is certified safe and effective, so you can have complete piece of mind.
 Depending on the strength you’re after, you can choose between 10% CBG & CBD oil and 20% CBG & CBD oil.

 Choosing a CBG Product

-• The product is the third party tested which means that an independent company has verified the claims made by the manufacturer of the product
+- The product is the third party tested, meaning an independent company has verified the claims made by the manufacturer of the product

-• The product has been sourced from 100 percent organic raw source material and no harmful and toxic chemicals or additives have been added
+- The product has been sourced from 100% organic raw source material and no harmful and toxic chemicals or additives have been added